YuanTian1991/YuanTian1991.github.io/contents/notes/2022-01-27-Nextflow:-nf-core-sarek/index.md

 ### 2.3.
 Run nf-core command

-Finally, below command could trigger sarek.
+Finally, below command could trigger sarek **for the first step**.
 There are some parameters can be used to accelerate like:

 * `--cpus` as number of CpGs.
 * `-resume` to restart unfinished pipeline.